 Marketing is most impactful when you segment your market and personalize your messaging to fit your audience in a language they understand and resonate with.
-Advertising to customers in Asia, for example, the same way you do in the US is a sure way to lose their interest and business — or worse, make a huge mistake and attract a scandal.
+Advertising to customers in Asia, for example, the same way you do in the United States is a sure way to lose their interest and business — or worse, make a huge mistake and attract a scandal.

 Global food chain KFC experienced this when entering China.
 The company translated its famous slogan "finger-licking good" into Chinese characters without double-checking the meaning.
 In Chinese, "finger-licking good" means "eat your fingers off," which is not what KFC intended.
 This costly mistake impacted and delayed the company's entry into the Chinese market by almost a decade.